codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 ![[Pasted image 20251203062735.png]]

-Since the default login failed, the application's I analyzed using the browser's Developer Tools.
+Since the default login failed, I analyzed the application's behavior using my browser's Developer Tools.
 The network traffic revealed that the page utilizes client-side JavaScript (`login.js`) to handle the authentication request.

 ![[Pasted image 20251203064331.png]]

+**Action:** View the source code for the login page and clicked on the linked `/login.js` file.

 Inspect the page source: